 What is the Cloud?
-Sync Vs Backup Vs Storage
+Sync vs Backup vs Storage

-There is still a lot of confusion in the space about what exactly the “cloud” is and how services utilize it.
+The cloud is still a term that causes a lot of confusion, both about what it is and how services utilize it.
 Put simply, the cloud is a set of computers that someone else is managing.
-When talking about syncing and sharing service like Dropbox, Box, Google Drive, OneDrive or any of the others, they often assume those are acting as a cloud backup solution as well.
+When talking about syncing and sharing services like Dropbox, Box, Google Drive, OneDrive, or any of the others, people often assume they are acting as a cloud backup solution as well.
 Adding to the confusion, cloud storage services are often the backend for backup and sync services as well as standalone services, meaning some of your favorite apps are built in the cloud, sometimes using third party cloud storage.
-To help sort this out, we’ll define some of the terms below as they apply to a traditional computer set-up with a bunch of apps and data.
+To help sort this out, we’ll define some of the terms below as they apply to a traditional computer setup with a bunch of apps and data.

-- These services sync folders on your computer to folders on other machines or to the cloud – allowing users to work from a folder or directory across devices.
+- These services sync folders on your computer or mobile device to folders on other machines or into the cloud, allowing users to work from a folder or directory across devices.
 Typically these services have tiered pricing, meaning you pay for the amount of data you store with the service, or for tiers of data that you are allowed to use.
-If there is data loss, sometimes these services even have a rollback feature, of course only files that are in the synced folders are available to be recovered, resulting in sync services not being able to get back files that were never synced.
+If there is data loss, sometimes these services even have a version history feature.
+Of course, only files that are in the synced folders are available to be recovered, resulting in sync services not being able to get back files that were never synced.

 Backblaze strongly believes in a 3-2-1 Backup Strategy.
-A 3-2-1 strategy means having at least 3 total copies of your data, 2 of which are local but on different mediums (e.g. an external hard drive in addition to your computer’s local drive), and at least one copy offsite.
-A good way to think about this is a setup where you have data (files) on your computer, a copy on a hard drive that lives somewhere not inside your computer, and another copy with a cloud backup provider.
+A 3-2-1 strategy means having at least three total copies of your data, two of which are local (or quickly accessible) but on different mediums (e.g. an external hard drive in addition to your computer’s local drive), and at least one copy offsite.
+A good way to think about this is a setup where you have data (files) on your computer, a copy of that data on a hard drive that resides somewhere not inside your computer (commonly on your desk), and another copy with a cloud backup provider.

 What is The Difference Between Cloud Sync and Backup?

 People are often confused about how sync tools work, so let’s take a look at some sync setups that we see fairly frequently.

-Example 2) Users are paying for extended storage for Dropbox, Google Drive, OneDrive, etc… and use those folders as the “Documents” folder – essentially working out of those directories.
-Files in that folder are available across devices, however, files outside of that folder (e.g. living on the computer’s desktop or anywhere else) are not synced or stored by the service.
+Example 2) Users are paying for extended storage for Dropbox, Google Drive, OneDrive, etc, and use those folders as their Documents folder, essentially working out of those directories.
+Files in that folder are available across devices, however, files outside of that folder (i.e. living on the computer’s desktop or anywhere else) are not synced or stored by those syncing and sharing services.

-With cloud storage services, you can usually only retrieve data over the Internet as well, and you pay for both the storage and the egress of the data, so retrieving a large amount of data can be both expensive and time consuming.
+With cloud storage services, you can usually only retrieve data over the internet as well, and you pay for both the storage and the egress of the data, so retrieving a large amount of data can be both expensive and time consuming.

 Have questions about which is best for you?
 Sound off in the comments below!